 A preschool for kids has multiple building toys, including Legos, Lincoln Logs, Magnetic Blocks, and WEDGits.
 These and other toys come with instructions on how to explore pieces and build.

-Children have their ways of expressing themselves.
-Give them the craft supplies such as colours, paper, glue, stickers, markers, tissue paper, string, etc. Such open-ended play gives children the freedom to create and express what they have in mind.
+Children have their own ways of expressing themselves.
+Give them the craft supplies such as colors, paper, glue, stickers, markers, tissue paper, string, etc. Such open-ended play gives children the freedom to create and express what they have in mind.